-What is the difference between a treaty, accord, convention, a declaration or a pact?
+What is the difference between a treaty, an accord, a convention, a declaration or a pact?

 1. Every treaty or international agreement, whatever its form and descriptive name, entered into by one or more Members of the United Nations after 24 October 1945, the date of the coming into force of the Charter, shall as soon as possible be registered with the Secretariat in accordance with these regulations.